ivarho/hubitatappndevice/Device/tuyaDevices/Readme.md

 ## tuya Generic RGBW Driver

 By popular demand I have added a tuya driver for a RGBW light bulb.
 The driver has been developed and tested on a Ledvance CLASSIC A 60 E27 bulb.
+The driver allows you to locally control your tuya Wifi enabled RGB(W) light bulb.

 A big thank you to Kenneths Teknik for posting this on the home-assistant forum on how to get the secret key for Ledvance products: https://community.home-assistant.io/t/ledvance-integration-this-is-how-to-do-it-as-per-08-22/449783